Jewish Museum Milwaukee: Description

 Jewish Museum Milwaukee, a program of the Milwaukee Jewish Federation, was founded in 2008.
 This milestone marked over twenty years of collecting, archiving, and exhibiting.
 The Museum's archives was established by the Milwaukee Jewish Federation Women's Division's Archives/Roots Committee in the 1980s, which drove the establishment of the Milwaukee Jewish Historical Society in 1997.

 Jewish Museum Milwaukee's core exhibit explores the history of the Jewish experiences from both a local and global perspective.
 Each year the museum curates up to three special exhibits based on cultural, historic or artistic significance.
 The Museum's tag line is "Where Conversations Happen".
 The Museum builds bridges to and with diverse groups based on shared historical experiences and explores contemporary issues through the lens of history, art and culture.
-Based on the Jewish tenent of Tikkun Olam (reapir the world) the museum focuses on social justice issues through its exhibits and programs.
+Based on the Jewish tenet of Tikkun Olam (repair the world) the museum focuses on social justice issues through its exhibits and programs.

 Jewish Museum Milwaukee's archives house a significant collection of photographs, manuscripts, oral histories and newspaper clippings that record the organizational, educational, cultural, social, philanthropic and business activities of the Jewish community in Milwaukee.
 Primarily donated by local residents, these materials tell the story of the Jewish immigrant experience, from the first arrival of German and Eastern European Jews in the 1800s to those who left the former Soviet Union and settled in Milwaukee in the 1970s.

 Jewish Museum Milwaukee is located in the Milwaukee Jewish Federation's Helfaer Community Service Building designed by Edward Durell Stone, architect of the John F. Kennedy Center for the Performing Arts in Washington D.C.

 Jewish Museum Milwaukee is closed on Saturdays and for Jewish festivals and holy days: Rosh Hashana, Yom Kippur, Sukkot, Shemini Atzeret, Simchat Torah, first two and last two days of Passover, and Shavuot.